 image: redis:7-alpine

-For private registries, configure them at the org level under Settings → Registries — see Private registries. slipway assembles the kubelet pull-secret automatically; no per-service field needed.
+For private registries, add the credentials once under Settings → Registries — see Private registries.
+Slipway wires them in automatically; no per-service field needed.

 ports

-List of ports the container listens on.
-Empty or omitted means the service is a worker — no Service, no Ingress, no readiness gating on cutover.
+Ports the container listens on.
+Omit ports and the service is a worker — internal-only, no URL, no readiness gate at cutover.

 | Field | Type | Required | Notes |